fhidalgor/mutagenesis_visualization/docs/doc5_plotly.rst

 Scatter
 -------

-Methods reviewed in this section:
+Classes reviewed in this section:
-    - :meth:`mutagenesis_visualization.Screen.plotly_scatter`
+    - :class:`mutagenesis_visualization.main.plotly.scatter.ScatterP`

 If you have two datasets, you can create a scatter plot.
 The advantage